 FOR YOUR CONSIDERATION: here are the scripts of my 3 plays.
 Get in touch with me to discuss this more.
 These scripts are not to be reproduced or distributed for any reason, except among a very elite team of your people who are considering producing the play live under the conditions stated above.
 All 3 plays are copywrited.

-and now, VIDEOS of the plays!! (for your private viewing pleasure- not for sale, distribution, or audiences of any size)- contact Ira Bryck to discuss any kind of live performance for your organization or class
+Preview VIDEOS of the plays (for your private viewing- not for sale, distribution, or audiences of any size, including classrooms)

 A Tough Nut to Crack